hchen98/coding_challenge/README.md

 # Coding Challenge
-Jungi & Hui's Leetcode and HackRank solution in Python & Java
+Leetcode and HackRank solution in Python & Java with Jungi and Micheal

 ---